Victoria Ybarra Director of Student Nutrition Services

 The Red Oak ISD School Nutrition Department participates in the National School Lunch Program, and the School Breakfast Program.
 Our team of food and nutrition professionals are dedicated to providing quality meals to students, staff, and visitors, and support learning by promoting healthy habits for lifelong nutrition and fitness practices.

-All meals, snacks, and beverages sold or served at schools meet the requirements of the Healthy Hunger Free Kids Act and the Smart Snacks in School policy.
+Meals, snacks, and beverages sold or served at Elementary and ROMS meets the requirements of the Healthy Hunger Free Kids Act and the Smart Snacks in School policy.
 We encourage students to make healthy meal choices by providing access to a variety of healthy menu options, and daily choices of fresh fruits and vegetables.

 Red Oak ISD Student Nutrition Department offers a way to put money in your child's lunch account.
 Online depostis may be made through mySchoolBucks.
 Parents are able to register for an account and view information for free.
 Parents are also able to view account balances or recent purchases in the school cafeteria, add money to their child's account, and setup low balance alerts through this award-winning, parent friendly system.